Showing posts with label piano. Show all posts

 He preached all over the USA, Canada, Mexico, and Cuba.

-Larimore died & is buried in Orange County California at Fairhaven Memorial Park Cemetery.
+Larimore died & is buried in Orange County, California, at Fairhaven Memorial Park Cemetery.

-His second wife Susan Emma Page Larimore is buried next to her husband Mr. Larimore.
+His second wife, Susan Emma Page Larimore, is buried next to her husband, Mr. Larimore.

 Susan wrote a column for the Gospel Advocate, Children's Corner, and several books.

-His first wife was Julia Esther Gresham Larimore July 11, 1845, died March 4, 1907
+His first wife was Julia Esther Gresham Larim, born on July 11, 1845, and died on March 4, 1907

 Inscribed on her tombstone

-Went home Mar 5, 1907
+Went home March 5, 1907

 They had six children: